Snorkelling between tectonic plates

 About Silfra (rift in tectonic plates)

 Silfra is a rift formed in the tectonic plates between North American and Eurasian plates.
-Snorkelling in Silfra is a unique experience because of the clear crystal waters.
+Snorkelling in Silfra is a unique experience in Iceland because of the clear crystal waters.
 In some parts of the Silfra, the spaces are so narrow that one can touch North America and Europe at the same time.
 In order to do that, one needs to dive instead of just snorkelling.

 Did you know that the caves in Silfra can go up to the depth of 60 metres?
 At some places, the the rift offers exceptional visibility of 70 to 80 meters.

 Silfra is around 60 kilometres from Reykjavik and it takes around one hour to drive there.
+The best way to travel in Iceland is by renting a car.
+Driving around is pretty easy in Iceland as there are very few people.

 Dive Company